Skip to main content

 • Income Support

-The money will be deducted automatically and you will be unable to avoid this unless you can find another way to pay.
-If the deductions will make it difficult to pay other bills, you can discuss this with the council and they may agree to take a reduced amount so you can avoid further financial difficulty.
+These deductions happen automatically, and you cannot prevent them unless you find another way to pay.
+If the deductions make it difficult to cover other essential bills, you can discuss this with the council and they may agree to a reduced amount.

 In certain circumstances, you can be sent to prison for not paying your council tax.
-If you are in legitimate financial difficulty and there is no way that you can afford to pay the debt, it is very unlikely that you will be sent to prison.
-However, if you refuse to pay and the court decides that you do not have a good reason for failing to pay, you can be put in prison for up to three months.
+If you are in genuine financial difficulty and there is no way you can afford to pay, it is very unlikely you will face a prison sentence.
+Courts treat this as a last resort.
+However, if you wilfully refuse to pay and the court decides you do not have a good reason, you can be imprisoned for up to three months.

-A single missed payment can usually be dealt with easily, but if you are in a difficult financial position and you build up significant council tax arrears, the situation can quickly spiral out of control.
-That’s why it’s important to take action sooner rather than later.
+A single missed payment can usually be dealt with easily, but if you are in a difficult financial position and you build up significant council tax arrears, the situation can quickly spiral.
+That is why taking action sooner rather than later is so important.

-How To Deal With Council Tax Arrears
+How to Deal With Council Tax Arrears

 Person using ATM machine